 Pontefract Racecourse is truly the jewel in the sporting crown of the town, boasting the title of the ‘longest continuous horseracing circuit in Europe’.

-The beautiful West Yorkshire circuit that has earned it the title of “the longest”, measures two miles and one hundred and twenty-five yards, and is raced left handed with considerable gradients and a stiff uphill finish.
-Racing on the inside is a huge advantage, and those on the outside rarely race well unless the going is very soft.
+The beautiful West Yorkshire circuit that has earned it the title of “the longest”, measures two miles and one hundred and twenty-five yards and is raced left-handed with considerable gradients and a stiff uphill finish.

 Historical documents record racing taking place in the Pontefract area as early as 1648 – but not much later than this, the local Castle was seized by Oliver Cromwell’s forces.